-Difficult Manufacturing Requirements.
-The manufacture of genetically engineered commensals is a time-consuming and complex process.
-Our management believes that we have the ability to acquire or produce quantities of genetically engineered commensals sufficient to support our present needs for research and our projected needs for our initial clinical development programs.
-However, we believe that improvements in our manufacturing technology will be required to enable us to meet the volume and cost requirements needed for certain commercial applications of commensal products.
+Although our management believes that we have the ability to acquire or produce quantities of genetically engineered commensals sufficient to support our present needs for research and our projected needs for our initial clinical development programs, management believes that improvements in our manufacturing technology will be required to enable us to meet the volume and cost requirements needed for certain commercial applications of commensal products.
 Products based on commensals have never been manufactured on a commercial scale.
 The manufacture of all of our products will be subject to current GMP requirements prescribed by the FDA or other standards prescribed by the appropriate regulatory agency in the country of use.
-There can be no assurance that we will be able to manufacture products, or have products manufactured for us, in a timely fashion at acceptable quality and prices, that we or third party manufacturers can comply with GMP or that we or third party manufacturers will be able to manufacture an adequate supply of product.
+There can be no assurance that we will be able to manufacture products, or have products manufactured for us, in a timely fashion at acceptable quality and prices, that we or third-party manufacturers can comply with GMP or that we or third-party manufacturers will be able to manufacture an adequate supply of product.

-The future issuance of preferred stock may adversely effect the rights of the holders of our common stock.
+The future issuance of preferred stock may adversely affect the rights of the holders of our common stock.

 Our certificate of incorporation allows our Board of Directors to issue up to 10,000,000 shares of preferred stock and to fix the voting powers, designations, preferences, rights and qualifications, limitations or restrictions of these shares without any further vote or action by the stockholders.
 The rights of the holders of common stock will be subject to, and could be adversely affected by, the rights of the holders of any preferred stock that we may issue in the future.
 The issuance of preferred stock, while providing desirable flexibility in connection with possible acquisitions and other corporate purposes, could have the effect of making it more difficult for a third party to acquire a majority of our outstanding voting stock, thereby delaying, deferring or preventing a change in control.

 Concentration of ownership of our capital stock could delay or prevent change of control.

 Our directors, executive officers and principal stockholders beneficially own a significant percentage of our common stock and preferred stock.
 They also have, through the exercise or conversion of certain securities, the right to acquire additional common stock.
-As a result, these stockholders, if acting together, have the ability to significantly influence the outcome of corporate actions requiring shareholder approval.
+As a result, these stockholders, if acting together, have the ability to control or otherwise significantly influence the outcome of corporate actions requiring shareholder approval.
 Additionally, this concentration of ownership may have the effect of delaying or preventing a change in control of SIGA.
-At December 31, 2002, directors, officers and principal stockholders beneficially own approximately 37% of our outstanding capital stock.
+At April 8, 2004, directors, officers and principal stockholders beneficially owned approximately 50.2% of our outstanding capital stock.